Close Menu

 Step 1: Check if the List is Empty

 The first step is to determine if the list is empty.
-In circular linked lists, this is represented by the condition where the pointer last
+In circular linked lists, this is represented by the condition where the pointer last (or tail) is set to nullptr.

-, the list is empty, and no deletion is possible. - Action: Print an appropriate message like “List is empty, nothing to delete” and return
+• Action: Print an appropriate message like “List is empty, nothing to delete” and return nullptr to indicate the operation has no effect.

 This ensures we do not attempt any operation on an invalid or non-existent data structure, preventing runtime errors.